jharrilim/jharrilim.github.io/collections/_philosophy/categorizing-reality-and-higher-order-thinking.md

 ![Relation between reality and its creator](/assets/images/categorizing-reality-and-higher-order-thinking/reality-causer.001.jpeg)

 We can see that within the category of reality, we have defined attributes that make up our existence.
+These aren't all of the attributes of our reality, but they are just an example of what is contained within reality.

 Within the category of creator, we have a question mark, representing the unknown attributes of the creator.
 We also have a relation defined between creator and reality, showcasing that a creator creates reality.

 With this set up, we can now determine facts such as these about the creator: